chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ```
 #### Postfix

 Follow these steps if you want to use a selfhosted mail server with Chatwoot.
+This is the default behavior starting from `v2.12.0` and relies on `SMTP_ADDRESS` environment variable not being set.

 ```
 sudo apt install -y postfix